lukhnos/protectedblob-py/README.md

 This is still a work in progress.
 I am working on another mobile app project that depends on it.
 This project is also an exercise in creating a library that supports both Python 2.7 and 3.4, among many other library development drills.

 Also please be warned that this code have not gone through any security review.
-There is currently at least one know issue (that it is not using constant-time comparison).
 Use this at your own risk.

 ## Supported Platforms

 This is currently tested only on OS X, but it should work on general *NIX.
 There's no Windows support.

-The code can be used with both Python 2.7 and Python 3.4.
+The code can be used with Python 2.6.9, 2.7, and 3.4.

 ## Usage